 - Alternatively, you can cut them in half and make a really scrumptious French toast or just sauté the halves in butter on a skillet and enjoy with your morning tea or coffee!

 - Another way to utilize stale buns would be for a bread pudding.
 Give it a try, it’s very delicious!

 Do you add raisins in the hot cross buns recipe?

 Yes, we love using rasing and mixing with the dough.
 It gives them a tangy taste and a nice texture.
 The raisins taste best in the rolls when they have been soaked in a bit of warm water for at least 5-10 minutes.

-Once soaked, drain them before adding to the rolled dough.
-If you are not a fan of raising, feel free to skip them, or substitute with chocolate chips.
+Once soaked, drain them before adding them to the rolled dough.
+If you are not a fan of raising, feel free to skip them, or substitute them with chocolate chips.

 - If your dough is sticky add more flour or use less yogurt.

 - Similarly, milk can be replaced for the glaze with water.

 - To make them with self-rising flour omit the salt and baking powder.